piastry/cifs-utils/mount.cifs.rst

 noacl
   Do not allow POSIX ACL operations even if server would support them.

   The CIFS client can get and set POSIX ACLs (getfacl, setfacl) to Samba servers version 3.0.10 and later.
-Setting POSIX ACLs requires enabling both ``CIFS_XATTR`` and then ``CIFS_POSIX`` support in the CIFS configuration options when building the cifs module.
+Setting POSIX ACLs requires enabling both ``CONFIG_CIFS_XATTR`` and then ``CONFIG_CIFS_POSIX`` support in the CIFS configuration options when building the cifs module.
 POSIX ACL support can be disabled on a per mount basis by specifying ``noacl`` on mount.

 cifsacl
   This option is used to map CIFS/NTFS ACLs to/from Linux permission